How To Study Effectively For Board Exams

 5. Note down ‘break time’: Your child can’t study 24/7.
 Make sure she takes enough breaks of short duration and pencils them in, in her timetable.
 Important meals and sleep time should not be counted as breaks.
-Encourage her to take 5–10 minute breaks after completing one hour of studying.
+Encourage her to take 5 to 10-minute breaks after completing one hour of studying.

-6. Mix it up: Make sure your child has a balance of subjects every day and doesn’t devote hours on one subject at a time.
+6. Mix it up: Make sure your child has a balance of subjects every day and doesn’t devote many hours to only one subject.
 This way he will be more productive and retain lessons better.
 In fact, science has shown that interleaving, a process where students study more than one subject or a topic at a time, produces better results.
-In a study titled, ‘Interleaved practice improves mathematics learning', by Rohrer D. Dedrick et al, published in the Journal Of Educational Psychology 2015’, it was observed that students who adopted interleaved practice produced higher scores.
+In a study titled, ‘Interleaved practice improves mathematics learning', by Dedrick and colleagues, published in the Journal of Educational Psychology in 2015, it was observed that students who adopted interleaved practice produced higher scores.

 7. Set time for revision: Revising the lessons for the day will help your child retain them better.
 So, make sure she revises whatever she studies each day.
 If you can, prepare mock oral or written tests based on the chapters she covered that day.